MicrosoftDocs/microsoft-365-docs/microsoft-365/campaigns/m365-campaigns-security-overview.md

 - BCS160
 - MET150
 - MOE150
-description: "Learn how to protect your campaign or business by increasing your security with Microsoft 365 for Campaigns."
+description: "Learn how to protect your campaign or business by increasing your security with Microsoft 365."
 ---

 # Bump up security protection for your campaign or business